Our Advisory Board

 Kevin Brodwick, Founder of Thinkbaby.
 With over 15 years' experience assisting companies from product development to sales, Kevin Brodwick created Thinksport and Thinkbaby to address the growing concern and need for safer products.
 After working with a laboratory funded by the National Institute of Health (specifically focused on testing products for estrogenic activity - the largest type of endocrine disruptor), Mr. Brodwick became aware of extent to which harmful chemicals were present in everyday products.
 In 2006, after unsuccessfully convincing several large companies to alter formulation, Mr. Brodwick took it upon himself to create an alternative line of consumer products.
 Thinkbaby and Thinksport address the growing concern of toxic chemicals leaching from consumer products and aim to create safe alternatives for babies to athletes alike.

-Dennis Styne, M.D. is a Professor of Pediatric Medicine at UC Davis.
+Dennis Styne, MD.
+A Professor of Pediatric Medicine at UC Davis.
 Dr. Styne is a pediatrician and pediatric endocrinologist interested most specifically in disorders of the endocrine system in childhood, but more widely in issues of maternal and child health.
 Much of Dr. Styne's basic research relates directly to the study of pathophysiologic therapy in endocrine disease.
 He has had NIH funded basic studies and published both original research papers and clinical chapters on endocrine diseases.
 He serves as a Member of Scientific Advisory Board at Wellspring Adventure Camp, LLC, Wellspring Camp La Jolla and Camp Wellspring, LLC.